 Compliment your partner frequently.
-Ask them about their work, hobbies and anything that is important to them.
+Ask them about their work, hobbies, and anything that is important to them.
 I was guilty of ignoring my husband yesterday.
 I had been to the dentist and when I came home I forgot to ask my husband how his meeting with a client went.
 Later that evening he said, “Not that anybody asked me, but I made a big deal that is going to benefit us all through the coming year.”
-He came home feeling taken for granted because I was so focused on me that I forgot to ask him how things went.
-I did apologise and praised him.
+He came home feeling taken for granted because I was so focused on myself that I forgot to ask him how things went.
+I did apologize and praised him.

 Take a real interest in how your partner is doing.
 Compliment them on whatever they do that is good.
 Be sincere and don’t overlook the small things either.
 When my husband wakes up before me, he always brings me a cup of coffee in the morning.
 He deserves praise for that.
 If he does the dishes or takes out the trash, I thank him.

-Tell your partner that you like his or her hair, or physique or whatever they have that you like.
+Tell your partner that you like his or her hair, or physique, or whatever they have that you like.
 When we don’t praise our partners, somebody else will – like that certain someone at the office.
 That is how people go astray and start affairs with somebody who pays attention to them.

 2. Not fixing yourself up

 Dress for your mate.
 Wear your hair like your mate prefers it.
-I know some women that save their hair, nails and makeup for when they go to work or out with friends.
+I know some women that save their hair, nails, and makeup for when they go to work or out with friends.
 It is important to look good at home too.
-I am lucky that my husband thinks I look just as good without makeup, but for some reason he really notices my hair.
+I am lucky that my husband thinks I look just as good without makeup, but for some reason, he really notices my hair.
 That is why I brush my hair first thing in the morning (as well as my teeth of course).
 I also make sure that I look good around the house.
 Wearing ratty sweats with bleach stains should be saved for cleaning projects.

 You should have some variety.
 Also, wear what they like to see in bed, at least for a while!
 I know some guys that have bought beautiful lingerie for their wives and it just gets put in a drawer.
 If sleeping in a t-shirt is sexy to him, wear that.
 Take what your partner wants to see into account.
 Men are guilty of this as well.
 My husband kept wearing the same three workout shirts every day at home until I was ready to burn them.
 If I never see them again, I will be happy.
-He also likes to cut the sleeves out of a lot of T shirts.
+He also likes to cut the sleeves out of a lot of T-shirts.
 I bought him some different shirts so I would have a change of scenery.

 3. You are not fun anymore

-While we were dating, my ex husband and I went out almost every night to dinner, to a party or club, went dancing and did a lot of fun stuff.
+While we were dating, my ex-husband and I went out almost every night to dinner, to a party or club, went dancing, and did a lot of fun stuff.
 After we got married, we never went dancing again.
 He loved to stay home and watch TV.
 It was almost like he thought, “Now I’m married and I don’t have to do anything.”
-Eventually we got a divorce.
+Eventually, we got a divorce.

 The things you did to attract your mate, you need to keep doing after you are in a committed relationship.
 If you have kids, get a babysitter at least once a week and go out and do something fun.
 If you need to stay home for date night, watch some shows that you both like.
-Try watching Will & Grace, Big Bang or some other funny show.
-Binge watch Games of Thrones, House of Cards, Orange is the New Black, Billions, The Walking Dead, Colony or Grey’s Anatomy.
+Try watching Will & Grace, Big Bang, or some other funny show.
+Binge-watch Games of Thrones, House of Cards, Orange is the New Black, Billions, The Walking Dead, Colony, or Grey’s Anatomy.
 Agree on a movie or anything you both like.
 Watch a movie together after the kids go to bed.
 Play games.
 Keep it fun.

 4. You bring up the past

-If there have been infidelities, financial mistakes or career obstacles in the past, do not bring them up any more.
+If there have been infidelities, financial mistakes, or career obstacles in the past, do not bring them up anymore.
 I know one couple where the guy cheated while they were engaged.
 Fifteen years later, she still brings it up whenever they have a fight.
 You cannot change or fix the past.
-Hopefully you both learned something from it, but to have a good relationship you have to live in today.
+Hopefully, you both learned something from it, but to have a good relationship you have to live in today.

 Don’t let anyone belittle you over past mistakes.
 If your partner brings up something from the past, walk out of the room calmly.
-If you are the one bringing up old stuff over and over, you may need to journal about it and learn to deal with it or see a relationship counsellor to help you.
+If you are the one bringing up old stuff over and over, you may need to journal about it and learn to deal with it or see a relationship counselor to help you.
 Otherwise, you are destroying today’s life by dwelling in the past.

-5. You nag, bitch and complain
+5. You nag, bitch, and complain

 I have studied motivation for many years.
 One thing I can tell you is that criticism doesn’t make people want to change.
-If your partner has a drinking problem for example, screaming at him won’t make him want to stop drinking.
-You should go to AL Anon meetings for those whose family or friends have problems with alcohol or leave the situation.
+If your partner has a drinking problem, for example, screaming at him won’t make him want to stop drinking.
+You should go to AL-Anon meetings for those whose family or friends have problems with alcohol or leave the situation.
 You should let them experience the consequences of their actions and never call in sick for them or pick up broken things off the floor.

 Somehow, we know that screaming at our kids to clean their rooms doesn’t work.
 However, consequences and reinforcing approximations of good behavior do work.
 Being critical of your spouse slowly chips away at the relationship.
 Keep your negative opinions to yourself as much as possible and start noticing anything good and positively reinforcing it.
 People experience love by how they feel around the other person.
 If you are constantly pointing out things they didn’t do or should do better, they will find someone who makes them feel good.